 Chalk also works in almost any weather.
-Draw a line on the pavement and have your toddler follow simple directions like walking along it, standing at the end/middle/beginning of the line, or draw several lines and count out loud.
+Draw a line on the pavement and have your toddler follow simple directions like walking along it or standing at the end/middle/beginning of the line.
+You can also draw several lines and count out loud.

 Water the plants

 Have your toddler water plants outside.
 If you have access to a garden, they will love digging, picking, planting, and even weeding!

 Bring a container and go on a treasure hunt for leaves, rocks, pinecones, grass, sticks, and flowers.